 Examples of requests that are NOT approved are:

 - You want to set up your apartment or room.

 - Your roommate is here and you want to be here, too.

-- Your parents are going on vacation and they need to drop you off.
+- Your family is going on vacation and they need to drop you off (or your belongings).

-- You have a summer lease that is expiring before the halls open and need a place to stay.
+- Your summer lease is expiring before the halls open and you need a place to stay.

-- It’s just more convenient for you to arrive earlier and you want to come early.
+- It’s just more convenient for you to come early.

 We know you’re excited to come back, but if you’re not approved to arrive early, there are other options that may work for you.

 If you choose to submit an Early Arrival Request Form, your application is reviewed and you will get an email that will authorize or deny your request.
 You will also receive instructions on how and where to get your key along with other important information you should know.[back to top]